health insurance for dogs

 From what age can I insure my dog?

-Are breed-specific diseases always covered?
+Are breed-specific illnesses always covered?

 What happens to the insurance when my dog gets older?